Menlo Security Cloud Security Platform is FedRAMP® Authorized

 Legacy on-premises proxies severely impacted the user experience, even for sites that were deemed safe to access.
 Other solutions, such as VPNs, don’t scale well.
 “If an organization has 10,000 employees who need to access their network securely, a VPN wouldn’t be able to handle that,” says Miller.
-“There would be too much lag, or latency, and it would severely impact productivity.”
+“There would be too much lag or latency, and it would severely impact productivity.”

 As you’re evaluating cloud SWG solutions, considering the end-user experience is paramount.
 Is there latency or lag?
 Are all kinds of documents, files, videos, and so on supported and secured properly?
 You’ll need to understand how each solution you consider will impact your organization’s different departments and their workflows.

 Speed and agility can be hard to come by in security, but these are essential ingredients when it comes to selecting the right cloud SWG.
 Deployment needs to be seamless and fast, providing you with the ability to focus on the most risky users and regions where the consequences are the highest.
-Flexible deployment options are a must, whether hosted on premises or in the cloud, integrating with any existing network infrastructure and supporting any device.
+Flexible deployment options are a must, whether hosted on-premises or in the cloud, integrating with any existing network infrastructure and supporting any device.
 With cloud-delivered security, a swath of users can be swiftly protected dynamically, eliminating the need for capacity planning.

 As you’re considering a cloud SWG, part of your due diligence should be focused on decreasing time to value in order to quickly secure work that enables the business.

-These top five considerations are essential as you’re looking to migrate from your on-prem proxy and secure your workforce no matter where they conduct work or the devices they use.
+These top four considerations are essential as you’re looking to migrate from your on-prem proxy and secure your workforce no matter where they conduct work or the devices they use.
 It’s just as essential to properly understand the needs of your organization now and in the future.
 Having an understanding of how your organization, security, and IT department will grow and change will also help you understand how a cloud SWG will address your organization’s needs.